HBroHei/MKWorldStreetMap/README.md

 ## The Launch!

-The Project was started in October 2025 to add some missing roads on the [original map by MrL314](https://github.com/MrL314/MKW-RoadMap).
+The Project was started in October 2025 to add some missing roads on the [original map by MrL314](https://github.com/MrL314/MKW-RoadMap) (Big thank you for serving as the base for this map!).
 After almost a year, it has become a full web map application and is ready to be released to the public!

 ## Project Aim